On the Effectiveness of Textual Prompting with Lightweight Fine-Tuning for SAM3 Remote Sensing Segmentation: Introduction

 \section{Introduction}

-Image segmentation is a fundamental task in remote sensing (RS), supporting numerous Earth observation applications \cite{sadel2025monitoring}, including, for example, land cover mapping, infrastructure monitoring, and disaster response \cite{osco2023segment}.
-However, RS data segmentation is more challenging than ground photos due to high scene heterogeneity, complex and irregular object boundaries, extreme scale variation, dense spatial patterns, and sensor-specific spectral and geometric distortions \cite{kotaridis2021remote}.
-Moreover, most segmentation models are trained predominantly on natural photography, which limits their direct applicability to RS imagery.
-Consequently, effective utilization of foundation models for RS imagery typically requires both domain and task-specific adaptation \cite{10839471}.
+Image segmentation is fundamental to remote sensing (RS) applications but is challenged by high scene heterogeneity, irregular object boundaries, extreme scale variation, dense spatial patterns, and sensor-specific distortions \cite{kotaridis2021remote}.
+Moreover, most foundation models are trained on natural images, limiting their generalization to RS data.
+Consequently, effective utilization of these models for RS requires both domain and target-specific adaptation \cite{10839471, gao2025combining}.

-Mirroring a broader paradigm of text-promptable queries, as in LLMs and TTIs (Text-to-Image) generators, recent computer vision (CV) foundation models redefined user/model interactions, shifting from static architectures to prompt-driven execution.
-This is evident in classifiers (e.g., CLIP \cite{radford2021learning}), object detection tasks (e.g., GLIP \cite{li2022grounded} and Grounded DINO \cite{liu2024grounding}), and segmentation (e.g., CLIPSeg \cite{luddecke2022image}).
-Many adopt transformer-based designs, typically combining ViT or Swin backbones with language encoders (e.g., BERT).
-Yet, these models often lack pixel-level precision and flexible prompting mechanisms required for fine-grained RS delineation.
+Mirroring a broader paradigm of text-promptable queries, as in LLMs and TTIs (Text-to-Image) generators, recent CV models redefined user/model interactions, shifting from static architectures to prompt-driven execution.
+This is evident in classifiers (e.g., CLIP \cite{radford2021learning}), object detection (e.g., Grounded DINO \cite{liu2024grounding}), and segmentation (e.g., CLIPSeg \cite{luddecke2022image}).
+Many adopt transformer-based vision-language models (VLM), combining ViT or Swin backbones with language encoders, yet often lack the pixel-level precision and prompting flexibility required for fine-grained RS delineation.